Jack-0874768/Kotlin_project/README.md

 Copy the compiled apk file to Android phone or Android emulator, click install.

 ## Feature's List
-Including functions: turn on or off the music, start the game, continue the game.
+Including functions: turn on or off the music:notes:, start the game, continue the game.

 ## Operating Instruction
 To start the app, there are two buttons on the home page, namely the turn on/off music button and the start game button.

-* Turn on/off music button: Control the playing and turning off of background music.
+* Turn on/off music button:musical_note:: Control the playing and turning off of background music.

 * Start game button: enter the game interface.

-### please see the example below
+### please see the example below 👇
 #### This is the interface after opening
 ![example1](https://user-images.githubusercontent.com/80426124/114318030-02c55680-9ad9-11eb-86f6-b702860f76c8.png)